payitmonthly/Integration/index.md

 ## Getting Started

-You need to opened a live account at [PayItMonthly](https://payitmonthly.uk).
+You need to have opened a live account at [PayItMonthly](https://payitmonthly.uk).
 Once your account is live you can request your API key by emailing [support@payitmonthly.uk](mailto:support@payitmonthly.uk).

 ## HTML Form Based Application